MicrosoftDocs/customer-insights/ci-docs/predict-customer-lifetime-value.md

 1. In the **Review your model details** step, validate the configuration of the prediction.
 You can go back to any part of the prediction configuration by selecting **Edit** under the shown value.
 You can also select a configuration step from the progress indicator.

 1. If all values are configured correctly, select **Save and run** to start running the model.
-On the **My predictions** tab, you can see the status of the prediction process.
+Select **Done** to go to the **My predictions** tab, where the status of the prediction process displays.
 The process may take several hours to complete depending on the amount of data used in the prediction.

 ## Review prediction status and results